-Woldingham School aims to ensure that all personal data collected about staff, pupils, parents, governors, visitors and other individuals is collected, stored and processed in accordance with the General Data Protection Regulation (GDPR) and the provisions of the Data Protection Act 2018 (DPA 2018).
+Woldingham School aims to ensure that all personal data collected about staff, students, parents, governors, visitors and other individuals is collected, stored and processed in accordance with the provisions of the Data Protection Act 2018 (DPA 2018).
 This policy applies to all personal data, regardless of whether it is in paper or electronic format.